michaelgrossklos/sortier/README.md

 ### Installation

-To install TVSS just copy the following line to your Terminal or command line:
+To install Sortier just copy the following line to your Terminal or command line:
 `pip3 install git+https://github.com/michaelgrossklos/tvshowsorter.git`

 I assume you have Python >= 3.7 already installed on your machine.
 If not, go to https://www.python.org/ and follow the instructions there.